-pharmacy services and supplies, which includes the salaries and benefits of employees directly involved in the provision of services, pharmacist consultant fees, the cost of medical supplies and the cost of pharmaceuticals sold;
+- pharmacy services and supplies, which includes the salaries and benefits of employees directly involved in the provision of services, pharmacist consultant fees, the cost of medical supplies and the cost of pharmaceuticals sold; - employee costs, which relate to salaries and benefits of employees that are not directly involved in the provision of services; and - other operating expenses, which includes occupancy costs, communication, insurance, advertising and promotion, public company costs, Board and sub-committee fees and other costs of the corporate office and administrative expenses incurred at the operational level.

-- employee costs, which relate to salaries and benefits of employees that are not directly involved in the provision of services; and - other operating expenses, which includes occupancy costs, communication, insurance, advertising and promotion, public company costs, Board and sub-committee fees and other costs of the corporate office and administrative expenses incurred at the operational level. - Overall operating expenses for the three month period and year ended December 31, 2023 decreased by 4% to \$83.6 million as compared to \$87.2 million and by 2% to \$342.1 million as compared to \$349.5 million, respectively, for the same periods in the prior year. - Cost of pharmacy services and supplies for the three month period and year ended December 31, 2023 decreased by 4% to \$65.4 million as compared to \$68.5 million and by 2% to \$266.0 million as compared to \$271.8 million, respectively, for the same periods in the prior year, primarily due to the impact of a change in the mix of branded and generic pharmaceuticals dispensed, the lower average number of beds serviced during the respective periods in 2023 and certain cost savings initiatives implemented during the second half of 2023; partially offset by an increase in labour costs resulting from incremental costs associated with continued challenges in the healthcare labour market.
+- Total operating expenses for the three month period and year ended December 31, 2024 increased by 1% to \$84.6 million as compared to \$83.6 million and decreased by 2% to \$336.4 million as compared to \$342.1 million, respectively, for the same periods in the prior year. - Cost of pharmacy services and supplies for the three month period and year ended December 31, 2024 decreased by 1% to \$64.8 million as compared to \$65.4 million and by 3% to \$258.7 million as compared to \$266.0 million, respectively, for the same periods in the prior year, primarily due to the lower average number of beds serviced as compared to the same period in the prior year, in addition to certain cost savings initiatives that commenced in the second half of 2023, and improved supply terms as a result of the amendment to the existing agreement with the Company's principal pharmaceutical wholesaler effective April 1, 2024.

-- Employee costs for the three month period and year ended December 31, 2023 increased by 5% to \$7.5 million as compared to \$7.1 million and decreased by 2% to \$29.2 million as compared to \$29.9 million, respectively, for the same periods in the prior year.
-The increase in the three month period ended December 31, 2023 was primarily due to nonrecurring true-up adjustments recorded in both the current and prior year periods, while the decrease for the year ended December 31, 2023 related to indirect labour cost savings initiatives completed during the year. - Other operating expenses for the three month period and year ended December 31, 2023 decreased by 8% to \$10.7 million as compared to \$11.6 million and by 2% to \$46.8 million as compared to \$47.8 million, respectively, for the same periods in the prior year.
-Other operating expenses for the three month period and year ended December 31, 2023 decreased primarily due to the reduction in the average number of beds serviced as well as certain other non-recurring adjustments.
+- Employee costs for the three month period and year ended December 31, 2024 were stable at \$7.5 million and had nominal decrease to \$29.1 million as compared to \$29.2 million, respectively, for the same periods in the prior year.
+Employee costs for the three month period ended December 31, 2024 compared to the same period in the prior year remained stable notwithstanding inflationary increases primarily due to cost savings initiatives that commenced in the second half of 2023.
+Employee costs for the year ended December 31, 2024 compared to the prior year decreased primarily due to cost savings initiatives that commenced in the second half of 2023, partially offset by inflationary increases. - Other operating expenses for the three month period and year ended December 31, 2024 increased by 15% to \$12.3 million as compared to \$10.7 million and increased by 4% to \$48.7 million as compared to \$46.8 million, respectively, for the same periods in the prior year.
+Other operating expenses for the three month period and year ended December 31, 2024 increased primarily due to inflationary increases.